tonytw1/osm-jigsaw/README.md

 Why aren't the areas and tags inlined into the graph file?
-Keeping the areas and tags separate from the grapg allows for deduplication of the areas which appear in overlaps.
+Keeping the areas and tags separate from the graph allows for deduplication of the areas which appear in overlaps.
-This provides a worth having memory saving when reloading the graph.
+This provides a memory saving when reloading the graph.

 ### Execution